Yuelioi/docs-v3/Ue/blueprint/en/Material Designer/Is Compatible with Previous Stage.md

 ---
-display_name: Is Compatible with Previous Stage
+title: Is Compatible with Previous Stage
 order: 164
 ---
 ## Navigation